fguillen/SpaceSuckersChronicles/README.md

 #### Commands

-You can check this [command session](https://github.com/fguillen/SpaceSuckersChronicles/blob/master/wiki/console_session.md), it if for the _stand alone_ version but it should work just the same
+You can check this [command session](https://github.com/fguillen/SpaceSuckersChronicles/blob/master/wiki/console_session.md), it is for the _stand alone_ version but it should work just the same.